9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

 We keep our `ThreadManager` type abstract using the usual recipe: we wrap it in a `newtype`, and prevent clients from creating values of this type.
-Among our module\'s exports, we list the type constructor and the `IO` action that constructs a manager, but we do not export the data constructor.
+Among our module's exports, we list the type constructor and the `IO` action that constructs a manager, but we do not export the data constructor.